 Ready to host your own glögg party?
 I've got an easy and delicious menu to get you started right here.
 Just add some festive music, candles, a few evergreen boughs and a handful of good friends.

 - 1 orange

 - 1 bottle dry red wine nothing expensive but full-bodied

 - 2 inch piece of ginger sliced into thin rounds

 - 10 cardamom pods crushed (include both pods and seeds)

 - ½ cup aquavit such as the Linie brand (rum, brandy or vodka will also work)

 - Golden raisins, blanched almonds and thin orange or clementine slices for serving (optional)

 - Remove the peel from the orange using a vegetable peeler and transfer peel strips to a medium saucepan.
 Cut orange in half and squeeze juice into the saucepan with the peel.

-When you are ready to serve, return mixture to a saucepan.
+- When you are ready to serve, return mixture to a saucepan.
 Add aquavit and a handful of golden raisins.
 Heat but do not boil (boiling will remove the alcohol).
-Serve immediately garnished with raisins, blanched almonds and orange or clementine slices.
+Serve immediately garnished with raisins, blanched almonds and orange or clementine slices if desired.